 Over time, your garage door may become somewhat off balance.
 It might open or close too quickly, be extremely difficult to open or simply become less smooth in its movement.
-These are not usually signs that the door needs to be replaced though.
+These are not usually signed that the door needs to be replaced though.
 Often it just requires a small adjustment to get the mechanisms working properly.
-While it is possible to do this upkeep on your own, if there is any uncertainty, you should always contact a professional for help.

 Here are the two most common adjustments that will help you maintain your garage door:

 Adjusting the spring